marczaku/214-searching/4-sorted-insertion/README.md

 ### Complexity
 - Search: Binary Search O(log2 n)
+- Insert:
+  - LinkedList: O(1) - because we just need to re-link two nodes.
-- Insert: O(n) - because we need to move all items on the right away.
+  - Array: O(n) - because we need to move all items on the right away.

 => Complexity: O(n)

 Darnit.
 We were so efficient at finding the right place, but we lose the whole advantage because of moving stuff around when making space.

 Could there be a better Data Structure for this?
+- The answer is yes, but more on that, next week

+## Bonus Exercise
+- Make a class named `SortedList<T>`
+- When inserting items, put them in the right place right away